MicrosoftDocs/azure-media-services/media-services/latest/stream-live-tutorial-with-api.md

 ## Watch the event

-Press **Ctrl+F5** to run the code.
+Run the code.
 This will output streaming URLs that you can use to watch your live event.
-Copy the streaming URL that you got to create a streaming locator.
+Copy the streaming locator URL.
 You can use a media player of your choice.
-Azure Media Player is available to test your stream at the [Media Player demo site](https://ampdemo.azureedge.net/).

-A live event automatically converts events to on-demand content when it's stopped.
-Even after you stop and delete the event, users can stream your archived content as a video on demand for as long as you don't delete the asset.
-An asset can't be deleted if an event is using it; the event must be deleted first.
+You can use the [Media Player demo site](https://ampdemo.azureedge.net/) to test your stream.
+Enter the URL into the URL field and select **Update player**.

 ## Monitoring Live Events using Event Grid and Event Hub

 The sample project can use Event Grid and Event Hub to monitor the Live Event.
+You can set up and use Event Grid using the following

 To enable monitoring:

 1. Use the Azure Portal to create Event Hub Namespace and an Event Hub
     1. Search for “Event Hub” using the text box at the top of the Azure Portal.